YouTube back online, other Google services slowly returning

 Update: After a major outage, Google services are starting to come back online.
 YouTube is back online, and we're starting to see the likes of Gmail and Drive also creep back to normality.

-The Google Workspace Status Dashboard is still showing the majority of services as offline however, and it may take a while for everything to return.
+The Google Workspace Status Dashboard was showing all services online, but has now been updated and is showing all services as online.

-It's still not clear what caused this major Google outage, but it's likely to be revealed in the coming hours.
+It's still not clear what caused this major Google outage - which appears to have been worldwide - but it's likely to be revealed in the coming hours.

 Original article